freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 350.1

 There they are.
-Next is the JavaScript file.
-Create `index.js` in the `website` folder.
+Next is a JavaScript file.
+Create `index.js` in the `website` folder with the method you have been using.

 #### HINTS

 - Use the "touch" command
-- Here's an example: `touch filename`
+- Here's an example: `touch <filename>`
 - Don't try to create the file with another method
 - Enter `touch index.js` in the terminal
 - Make sure you are in the `website` folder first